home Framing Point-of-View Shot (POV Shot)

 Shot listing a POV shot

-So how do professional filmmakers use POV shots?
-Let’s take a look at the use of POV in Raging Bull.
+So, how do professional filmmakers use POV shots?
+Let’s take a look at the use of POV in Terminator 2: Judgment Day.
+Here, we see through the eyes of a machine as it scans the room looking for a match.

-Click the shot list below to take a closer look at how Martin Scorsese uses POVs to put us in the shoes of his characters.
+Click the shot list below to take a closer look at how James Cameron uses POVs to put us in the shoes of his characters.

-The POV shot is more than just seeing through a character’s eyes: it’s a powerful way to pull the audience into their experience.
+The POV shot is more than just seeing through a character’s eyes: it’s a powerful way to pull the audience into their experience so that we feel it too.

 Let’s look more closely at how this technique can shift perspective, build tension, and deepen emotional impact.